Iretha/design-patterns/src/com/smdev/gof/behavioral/interpreter/README.md

 ## What problems does it solve?
 Why to use it?
 The interpreter pattern is a design pattern that specifies how to evaluate sentences in some custom language.
 The basic idea is to have a class for each symbol.
-The symbols are separated by another symbol i.e. "one plus two multiplied-by three".
+The symbols are separated by another symbol i.e. "one plus two multiplied-by three", separated by spaces.
 The syntax tree of a sentence in the language can be represented via the composite pattern.

 Glossary: